ItsNickBarry/hyperbolic-canvas/README.md

 Point.prototype.getY();

+Point.prototype.euclideanDistantPoint(distance, direction);
+// calculate the point's relative point a given Euclidean distance away at a given angle, along a Euclidean geodesic

 Point.prototype.hyperbolicDistantPoint(distance, direction);
-// calculate the point's relative point a given hyperbolic distance away at a given angle
+// calculate the point's relative point a given hyperbolic distance away at a given angle, along a hyperbolic geodesic
 // the returned distant point has an additional property "direction" which indicates the angle one would be facing, having traveled from the point to the distant point
 // if this function is called without a "direction" argument, the point is checked for a "direction" attribute
 // if neither a "direction" argument nor attribute exists, the point's angle() is used

+Point.prototype.isIdeal();
+// determine whether the point lies on the boundary of the unit circle

 Point.prototype.isOnPlane();
 // determine whether the point lies within the bounds of the unit circle